 I first learned this concept and about other tips in this article, from Dale Carnegies’s classic How to Win Friends & Influence People.
 A person’s first name is the word they love to hear the most.
 Pronounce and spell it correctly and use it often.

-4. Talk About THEIR Interests
+4. Ask About THEIR Interests

 5. Be Honest

-6. Listen With Genuine Curiosity
+6. Listen Intentionally

 Speaker/Listener Activity

-7. View Conflict as an Opportunity
+7. See Conflict as an Opportunity

-Two people having perceivably opposing perspectives on an important issue CAN be very positive.
 New ideas arise out of conflict!
 Take the time to grasp the other’s perspective before making judgments.
 The strongest relationships ALWAYS form through weathering storms together.

 If you found this information helpful, SUBSCRIBE TODAY to access my free video & worksheet, Shatterproof Yourself: 7 Small Steps to a Giant Leap in Your Mental Health.